 Game Business introduces students to the business operations of a game studio.
 Students will analyze business models and how they apply to the game industry.
 Topics will include: business models, game marketing and budgeting games.

 VGP 201 | GRAPHICS PROGRAMMING 1

-Graphics Programming 1 examines graphics engine libraries used to create 3D video game environments.
+Graphics Programming 1 examines graphics engine libraries used to create 3D, virtual reality and augmented reality virtual environments.
 Students will categorize the various techniques used to import 3D models into an interactive environment.
 Topics include: real-time graphics rendering, object transformations and graphics optimization.